ORCID/ORCID-Source/README.md

 # ORCID-Source

 This is the current active development repository.
-In the future we will be sharing the contents of this repository with the public. **Anything that shouldn't be shared with the public should be migrated/refactored to the [ORCID-internal](https://github.com/ORCID/ORCID-Internal)**.
-We will create a build that will composite the two github directories to create production builds.

 # Development Environment Setup